-Prerequisite: Foundations of Art The Drawing Studio experience is intended and structured to teach students to think and work as intentional visual learners.
-Work in the Drawing course will build on concepts from Foundations of Art, such as the elements of art and principles of design, through a series of structured teacher-directed studio demonstrations.
+The Drawing Studio experience is the foundational art class for the Upper School, and is a pre-requisite for all other visual art electives.
+This course is intended and structured to teach students to think and work as intentional visual learners.
+Work in the Drawing course will build on concepts such as the elements of art and principles of design, through a series of structured teacher-directed studio demonstrations.
 Course objectives will be realized through a series of creative projects of various drawing materials including but not limited to graphite, charcoal, ink, oil pastels and chalk pastels.
 Students will further develop drawing skills through drawing concepts such as, but not limited to, creating an enlarged grid independently, hatching, figure drawing, still-life drawing, perspective drawing and portraiture.
 Students will be responsible for maintaining a physical sketchbook as well as a digital portfolio.
 Timely completion of projects, wise use of studio time and materials, effort in process over product, shared studio space, artistic growth over the course of the term, and personal responsibility for all actions are the expectations in which a grade will be determined.
 Course may be taken more than once.